Kim Kardashian Calls Friends ''Retarded'' for Not Knowing Her Costume

 Kim Kardashian made headlines this Halloween—and it wasn't just for her costume.

-The Keeping Up With the Kardashians star attended her sister Kendall Jenner's spooktacular bash on Wednesday with BFF Jonathan Cheba.
+The Keeping Up With the Kardashians star attended her sister Kendall Jenner's spooktacular bash on Wednesday with BFF Jonathan Cheban.
 The besties dressed up as Pamela Anderson and Tommy Lee; however, guests had a hard time identifying the duo.

 "Nobody knew who we were," a frustrated Kim said via an Instagram Stories video, later adding that all of the attendees were "too f--king young" to figure it out and that it was "so sad."